TouradGithub/combat/README.md

+# installation

-# create database named combat and default user
+ create database named combat
  insert the command sql in xammp or wammp

  CREATE TABLE IF NOT EXISTS `Etudiants` (